rebelsky/sams-assorted-musings-reflections/inclusion-2020-07-22.md

 alternative for those students.
-If their use causes unanticipated harm, we might expect them to discuss the issue with students, a discussion which includes not only time for the students to describe their won experience, but also time for the faculty member to explain their pedagogical rationale.
+If their use causes unanticipated harm, we might expect them to discuss the issue with students, a discussion which includes not only time for the students to describe their own experience, but also time for the faculty member to explain their pedagogical rationale.
 Treat it as a learning experience.
 After all, learning is what we do.